 When you work with long files, bookmarks allow you to easily navigate through your do-file.
 By placing a bookmark before important sections in your do-file, you can return to those sections more easily later.
+The Do-file Editor supports two different types of bookmarks: permanent and temporary.
+Permanent bookmarks are saved with a do-file and reappear when the do-file is opened in the Do-file Editor.
+Temporary bookmarks are lost when a do-file is closed.
+Bookmarks are displayed as icons in the bookmark margin next to the line number in the Do-file Editor.
+Permanent bookmarks are indicated with a vertical bookmark icon, while temporary bookmarks are indicated with a horizontal bookmark icon.

-You can add a bookmark line by using Edit > Toggle bookmark, clicking the Toggle bookmark button on the toolbar, or by manually typing a line beginning with a special comment, #.
+To add or remove a permanent bookmark, use Edit > Toggle bookmark, or click in the bookmark margin next to the line number.
+You can also add a permanent bookmark by manually typing a line beginning with a special comment, //#.
 All other text on the rest of the line is treated as the title of the bookmark.
-You cannot have ado code on the same line as the bookmark comment, or the bookmark comment will be ignored.
-You can also add a bookmark with the special comment //#.
-This bookmark comment may be preferable to use over # because it's also valid for both Mata and Java.
+You cannot have ado-code on the same line as the bookmark comment, or the bookmark comment will be ignored.
+You can also add a bookmark with the special comment \\#.
+However, the bookmark comment //# may be preferable to use because it's also valid for both Mata and Java.
+Permanent bookmarks can also be removed by simply deleting the line containing the bookmark.
+Permanent bookmarks cannot be added within multiline comments or multiline commands, nor can they be added using the Toggle bookmark menu item when there's a selection.